laravel/docs/views.md

 		<p>This is my body content.</p>
 	@stop

-In the example above, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
+In this example, the `sidebar` section is utilizing the `@@parent` directive to append (rather than overwriting) content to the layout's sidebar.
 The `@@parent` directive will be replaced by the content of the layout when the template is rendered.

-Of course, Blade templates may be returned from routes using the global `view` helper function:
+Of course, just like plain PHP views, Blade views may be returned from routes using the global `view` helper function:

 	Route::get('blade', function () {
 		return view('child');